PennyLaneAI/pennylane/code_together.md

 Q: Can a solution be created as a team? <br />
 A: Yes, teams comprising more than one contributor can also submit solutions to Code Together issues.
-It is worth noting, that we will be able to give out physical swag for a single team member.
+It is worth noting that we will be able to give out physical swag for a single team member.

 Q: How will I get my physical swag? <br />